 About

-Hi, I’m Charly, the founder of Wax & Wane Interiors.
+Hi, I’m Charly, founder of Wax & Wane Interiors.

-I’m a military wife with three small children - two of whom have sensory processing differences.
-Living alongside us is our senior tuxedo cat who completes our family and rules with her fluffy paw.
+I’m a military wife with three small children - two of whom have sensory processing difficulties.

 You will often find me these days with my nose in a book, a cat on my lap and a steaming cup of tea in my hand.